putitsimply/christian-bible-explained/joel.md

 ### 2) The disaster is treated as a “wake up” call

 Joel explains the plague as more than just bad luck.
-He uses it as a message: “Stop and think about your lives and your choices.”
+He treats it as a message calling the community to stop and think about their lives and choices.
 He urges the nation to turn back to God with honesty, not just with sad feelings or public show.
 In other words, he says real change matters more than pretending.

 ### 3) A whole-community moment of repentance